lesquoyb/HowsTheNetwork/README.md

 ```

 ## For GUI mode

+> [!WARNING]
+> The GUI has been built with Qt6, which for now is not available on raspberry, so raspberry users can only enjoy the console mode currently

 There's a GUI mode, if you wish to run it you will need to install one more package: `PySide6`.
 You can do so with the following commands:
 ```
 pip install PySide6